News|Articles|December 9, 2025

 Safety Considerations Observed in MajesTEC-3

-A notable safety trend was observed in a high frequency of grade 3 or higher treatment-emergent adverse events (TEAEs), though rates were comparable between the Tec-Dara and standard-of-care groups.
+A notable safety trend was observed in a high frequency of grade 3 or higher treatment-emergent adverse events (TEAEs), although rates were comparable between the Tec-Dara and standard-of-care groups.
 Concurrently, any grade infections occurred in 96.5% and 84.1% of Tec-Dara and DPd/DVd patients, respectively; however, as noted by Mateos, new-onset grade 3 or higher infections decreased over time, which coincided with transitioning to dosing every 4 weeks.1

 REFERENCES

-2. Costa LJ, Bahlis NJ, Perrot A, et al. Teclistamab plus daratumumab in relapsed or refractory multiple myeloma.
+2. Costa LJ, Bahlis NJ, Perrot A, et al; MajesTEC-3 Trial Investigators.
+Teclistamab plus daratumumab in relapsed or refractory multiple myeloma.
 N Engl J Med.
-Published Online December 9, 2025.
+Published online December 9, 2025.
 Accessed December 9, 2025. doi:10.1056/NEJMoa2514663

-5. Moreau P, Garfall AL, van de Donk N, et al. Teclistamab in relapsed or refractory multiple myeloma.
+5. Moreau P, Garfall AL, van de Donk NWCJ, et al. Teclistamab in relapsed or refractory multiple myeloma.
 N Engl J Med.
 2022;387(6):495-505. doi:10.1056/NEJMoa2203478

-6. Afrough A, Atrash S, Paul B, et al. Efficacy and Safety of Daratumumab, Pomalidomide, and Dexamethasone (DPd) Compared to Daratumumab, Bortezomib, and Dexamethasone (DVd) in Daratumumab-Naïve Relapsed Multiple Myeloma.
+6. Afrough A, Atrash S, Paul B, et al. Efficacy and safety of daratumumab, pomalidomide, and dexamethasone (DPD) compared to daratumumab, bortezomib, and dexamethasone (DVd) in daratumumab-naïve relapsed multiple myeloma.
 Cancers (Basel).
 2023;15(19):4894. doi:10.3390/cancers15194894

 Newsletter